Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 ### Rendering Attributes

-Rendering attributes are not used primarily in simulation but instead are useful when it comes to render a simulated element.
+Rendering Attributes are not used in simulation but are useful when you want to render a simulated element.

 | Name       | Type    | Description                                                  | Default Value                                     |
 | ---------- | ------- | ------------------------------------------------------------ | ---------- |